madewhere/madewhere.co/content/faq.md

 Awesome.
 We've documented exactly how this site is built in our [Contribution Guide], and you can fork what we've done to create your own.
-It's technical, but in the end it can be done for just the cost of a domain name (and your time of course, which isn't cheap!).
+It's technical, but in the end it can be done for just the cost of a domain name, or less (and your time of course, which isn't cheap!).
 We'd love to see similar guides pop up.

 [contribution guide]: {{< param "contributing.url" >}}